Big Learning with Bayesian Methods: Conclusions and Perspectives

-Current ML methods still require considerable human expertise in devising appropriate features, priors, and models.
-To make ML more widely used and eventually become a common part of our day to day tools in data sciences, several promising projects have been started.
-Google prediction API is one of the earliest efforts that try to make ML accessible for beginners by providing easy-to-use cloud service.
+Finally, the current machine learning methods in general still require considerable human expertise in devising appropriate features, priors, models, and algorithms.
+Much work has to be done in order to make ML more widely used and eventually become a common part of our day to day tools in data sciences.
+Along this line, several promising projects have been started.
+Google prediction API is one of the earliest efforts that try to make ML accessible for beginners by providing easy-to-use service.
 Microsoft AzureML takes a similar approach by providing a visual interface to help design experiments.
 SystemML~\cite{Ghoting:2011} provides an R-like declarative language to specify ML tasks based on MapReduce, and MLBase~\cite{Kraska:2013} further improves it by providing learning-specific optimizer that transforms a declarative task into a sophisticated learning plan.
 Finally, Automated Statistician (AutoStat)~\cite{Lloyd:2014} aims to automate the process of statistical modeling, by using Bayesian model selection strategies to automatically choose good models/features and to interpret the results in easy-to-understand ways, in terms of automatically generated reports.
-Such efforts would have a tremendous impact on fields that currently rely on expert statisticians, ML researchers, and data scientists.
+Though still at a very early stage, such efforts would have a tremendous impact on the fields that currently rely on expert statisticians, ML researchers, and data scientists.